Loco (Fun Lovin' Criminals song)

-"Loco" is a song by American band Fun Lovin' Criminals, released as the first single from their third studio album of the same name (2001).
-It samples the song "Happy Anniversary" by Australian rock music group Little River Band, so writing credits are given to band members David Briggs and Beeb Birtles.
+"Loco" is a song by American band Fun Lovin' Criminals, released as the first single from their third studio album, Loco (2001).
+It samples the song "Happy Anniversary" by Australian rock group Little River Band, so writing credits are given to band members David Briggs and Beeb Birtles.
 Fun Lovin' Criminals provided addition writing to the track and also produced it.

 A song with Latin influences, "Loco" was issued as a single on February 5, 2001.
 It became the group's highest-charting single in the United Kingdom due to its use in a television advertisement for Miller beer, peaking at number five on the UK Singles Chart.
-It also garnered some success in Ireland, Italy, the Netherlands, New Zealand, and Portugal.
+It also garnered chart success in Ireland, Italy, the Netherlands, New Zealand, and Portugal.

 Background

 During an interview with Jon Kutner, Fun Lovin' Criminals frontman Huey Morgan said that he wanted to create a track that sounded like a song Mexican-American guitarist Carlos Santana would compose.
 He felt connected to him because of their Latino heritage, and he explained that he did not want to copy Santana's style exactly, but rather to put some of his "flavor" into the song.
 He listened to the 1970 Santana album Abraxas for ideas, and he settled on sampling "Happy Anniversary" by Australian rock music group Little River Band for "Loco".
 Morgan achieved the guitar's sound by playing a 1959 Les Paul Junior with a Tech 21 device going through a Fender Pro amplifier.